zju3dv/eval-vislam/README.md

 # eval-vislam

-Toolkit for V-SLAM and VI-SLAM evaluation.
+Toolkit for VSLAM and VISLAM evaluation.

 For more information, please refer to our [project website](http://www.zjucvg.net/eval-vislam/).